No Escapin' This

 Any installation of Canadian historical art, as laid out in the series of gallery spaces in the Canadian wing of the Art Gallery of Ontario, suggests a cultural profile - or national identity.
 No Escapin’ This: Confronting Images of Aboriginal Leadership rocks any assumption about the singularity of this identity.
 The graffiti wall is a reminder of a cultural legacy largely estranged from the museum environment.
 Thomas brings Morris into the perspective of urban Aboriginal communities in Canadian cities.

-Generously supported by The R. Samuel McLaughlin Foundation
+The R. Samuel McLaughlin Foundation